Christian marriage and divorce – can the two go together? Is divorce ever an option in a Christian marriage?

 Because while it’s important to understand the blessedness and permanence of a marriage union, it’s equally important to understand that the marriage covenant is between two broken people.*

-After hearing from some of my readers, I want to make a quick clarification.
-I do not encourage couples to come into marriage with divorce as part of their vocabulary.
+Update: After hearing from some of my readers, I want to make a quick clarification: I do not encourage couples to come into marriage with divorce as part of their vocabulary.
 I believe in fighting for our marriages – that’s what this blog is all about.
 To help newlywed wives draw closer to God and their husbands so they can enjoy marriage as God intended.
 In today’s post, I am addressing the wife who is in an abusive or adulterous marriage (or has been abandoned) but who is too fearful or passive to engage godly counsel; she feels “locked in” with no recourse or way forward.
 The Bible offers a way forward and that’s what I am exploring today.

 Before we move on, let me point out a few things;

 However, one thing that is lacking between spouses in an earthly marriage, which we have with God, is absolute unbreakable devotion.
 Hebrews 13:5

 Second, God does not desire divorce.
 Yet He recognizes that humans are given to error and gave conditions under which a spouse may be released from a marriage union (adultery – Matthew 5:31-32 2, abandonment – 1 Corinthians 7:15 and physical abuse)

 Released, not because He has failed or desires a marriage to fail, but because one or both spouses have decided to be released.
 God is divine, and part of His divine mystery is that gift of choice.